-Every Strong Person Has a Story
+Every Strong Person Has a Strong Story to Share

 It has been said that you aren’t truly alive until life hits you.
 Or, until you learn to be a strong person.